Natural Fertility: The Essential Guide to Improving Your Fertility Naturally

 Iron is an essential mineral that our bodies need for growth, development, and the production of hormones.
 It can be found naturally in beans, lentils, fish, and other seafood.
 Our bodies use iron to make hemoglobin, a protein in red blood cells that carries oxygen to organs and tissues, and myoglobin, a protein that provides oxygen to muscles.
 The amount of blood in a woman’s body increases by up to 50% during pregnancy.
 Extra iron is needed to support the additional blood volume.
 Iron deficiency is believed to increase the chances of babies being born prematurely or undersized.

 Antioxidants to Increase Fertility

-Eating foods that are high in antioxidants can help improve sperm quality in men and increase fertility.
+Eating foods that are high in antioxidants can help support sperm quality in men and increased fertility.
 Various studies have shown that common antioxidants like folate and zinc may improve fertility in both men and women .
 One study showed that eating 75 g of walnuts, a food packed with antioxidants, a day can improve sperm quality .

 Get More Sun and Vitamin D